A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Related Work

 Seismic segmentation extends these practices to volumetric data acquired in formats such as SEG-Y (\texttt{.sgy}), raw binary (\texttt{.dat}), or serialized NumPy arrays (\texttt{.npy}).
 A common workflow begins by reading trace headers to assemble a 3D volume of dimensions (inline \(\times\) xline \(\times\) time/depth), and either processing the volume at that level \cite{wu2019faultSeg, rs16050922} or extracting 2D inline or crossline sections for further processing \cite{alaudah2018structure, di2017seismic}.
 To enlarge the training set and fit GPU memory constraints, each section is tiled with an overlapping sliding window of size \(H \times W\) pixels (the effects of different tiling standards are studied and results presented in Section \ref{sec:window_size}.).

 Since raw seismic amplitudes can span orders of magnitude and contain acquisition artifacts, it is a standard practice to normalize each volume either via min–max scaling or z-score transformation.
-For min–max, each amplitude \(v_{ij}\) becomes

-where \(\lambda_{\min}\) and \(\lambda_{\max}\) are the global minimum and maximum amplitudes in the volume.
-Alternatively, z-score normalization

-centers the data to zero mean and unit variance, with \(\mu\) and \(\sigma\) computed over all voxels.
 Fault masks (either interpreter‐drawn or synthetically generated) are saved as binary images (\texttt{.png} or \texttt{.npy}) and cropped identically to their corresponding seismic windows.
 This systematic preprocessing pipeline (from raw SEG-Y/DAT ingestion, through standardized normalization and windowed slicing, to precisely aligned input–mask pairs) provides a consistent basis for benchmarking and comparing fault delineation models across diverse seismic domains.